zenengeo/cah-web/README.md

 # Development

-This application is a hybrid of Spring Boot for the backend/API and a React frontend.
+This application is a hybrid of Spring Boot for the backend/API and a React for the frontend.
 The Spring Boot code is located in the usual places, such as `src/main/java` along with cards and config in `src/main/resources`.
 The frontend code is located in `src/main/ui`.

+Building the image with `./gradlew jib` blends the frontend and backend all into one server jar.